 Spot It – Report It

-As we edge towards darker evenings the temptation to put “the bins out” early must surely come to mind.
-Please resist the temptation until at least late afternoon on the day before collection.
+Please resist the temptation to “put the bins out early” until at least late afternoon on the day before collection.
 There have been several instances of late when bins have been left out days in advance cluttering up the village.
 Very often these early bins emanate from holiday lets and rental properties.
 Owners of these businesses are reminded that this recycling and rubbish must be removed by a commercial waste contractor.
 Failure to do so may leave the business owner liable to prosecution by the local authority if they are found to be using the domestic waste collection.